drewdgreene/DANCR/README.md

 <details>
 <summary>Click to expand: Investigating Butterfly Population Decline with DANCR</summary>

-# Investigating Butterfly Population Decline with DANCR: A Step-by-Step Guide
+# Investigating Leonardus Skipper Butterfly Population Decline with DANCR: A Step-by-Step Guide

 ## If you wish to skip this tutorial and want to just run the finished pipeline:
 - Download the DANCR.exe and "dancr butterfly investigation.zip"